 How to make a pickle style clutch/emergency bag, from scratch.

-In February, for a Super Saturday (a craft day for the ladies at my church) I was put in charge of a project that I had never even heard of.
+In February, for a Super Saturday (a craft day we do with the women at my church) I was put in charge of a project that I had never even heard of.
 It was making a knock off of those In a Pikle emergency bags using a hot pad (similar to these).
 The proto-type that I made was not the greatest (I didn’t have the cash to buy a hot pad better than one at Dollar Tree, so options were limited to say the least) but there were, surprisingly, still several ladies that signed up to make them.
-They turned out pretty cute, but I decided that I wanted to make something a little bit bigger for myself later.
+They turned out pretty cute, but I decided that I wanted to make something a little bit bigger for myself later when I had the time.

-After mulling the idea around in my brain the last couple of months, I figured out how I wanted to make one (from scratch) and ended up making several as Mothers Day gifts for my mom, m-i-l, and two grandma’s.
-Using only materials that I had on hand, I was able to make 5 of these (one for me too) for zero out of pocket.
+After mulling the idea around in my brain the last couple of months, I figured out how I wanted to make one (from scratch) and ended up making several as Mothers Day gifts this year.
+By using only materials that I had on hand, I was able to make 5 of these (one for me too) for zero out of pocket.
 I thought I’d share the process, including some suggestions to make it easier, in case anyone else would like to make one too.

 Warning!
 Freakishly long tutorial ahead…at least for me.